Turkey’s Politic System from 1920 to 2018

 The government led by the current president of Turkey Recep Tayyip Erdoğan offered some changes in Turkey’s political system and these offers led to a constitutional referendum that took place in 2017.
 Results were in favor of the change with a 51.41% acceptance rate.
 Changes created a new political system in Turkey called the ‘’Turkish Presidental System’’.
 Let me tell you more about our new system.

 Turkish Presidential System since 2018

-President is elected every five years and a president can be elected up to two consecutive terms.
-Anyone who is over 40 years old and holding a bachelor’s degree can be nominated.
+President is elected every five years and a president can be elected for up to two consecutive terms.
+Anyone who is over 40 years old and holds a bachelor’s degree can be nominated.

 Ministries in Turkey

 The Council of Ministers holds executive power.
 Ministers are chosen by the president and they don’t have to be members of Parliament.
 There are 16 ministries in Turkey.

 - Ministry of Agriculture and Forestry

 - Ministry of Family, Labour, and Social Services